-The concept is flexible; artists and researchers find their way freely in contributing to exhibitions in meetings and an informative web site.
-The events, taking place in libraries, cultural centers, galleries, and universities, aim to create new viewpoints, to open discussions and to advance wise decisions in local communities in Nordic countries and other areas.
+CNS is a network of artists and researchers working in the Nordic area.
+Their goal is to create informative exhibitions and events in the Nordic countries.
+The concept is flexible; artists and researchers find their way freely in contributing to exhibitions, meetings and through an informative website.
+The events, taking place in libraries, cultural centers, galleries, museums and universities, aim to create new viewpoints, open discussions and advance wise decisions in local communities in the Nordic countries and beyond.